Walkout Prep Call

 - Select a trusted teacher or counselor to talk to about why walking out is important to you.

 - Ask your administration to support your advocacy efforts.
-Your administration may or may not support your walkout.

 - Your walkout isn’t targeted against the school administration.
 Your first priority is to work with them.